Mira Mezini

-Mira Mezini (born 18 November 1966 in Albania) is a German computer scientist and Professor of Computer Science at the Department of Computer Science of the Technische Universität Darmstadt.
-She heads the software engineering group.
+Mira Mezini (born 18 November 1966 in Albania) is a German computer scientist and Professor of Computer Science.
+She heads the Software Engineering group at the Department of Computer Science of the Technische Universität Darmstadt.
+Mira Mezini is married and has one daughter.

 She is known for her research on programming languages, intelligent software development environments, modular software architectures, and software security.

-Life
+Life and career

 Mezini was born in Albania.
 From 1984 she studied computer science at the University of Tirana obtaining her diploma in computer science in 1989.
 She then worked as a research and teaching assistant at the university.
-From 1990 to 1992 she worked at the Computer Center of the University of Siegen and then again as research and teaching assistant at their College of Electrical Engineering and Computer Science.
-In 1997, she received her PhD in computer science from the University of Siegen.
+From 1992 until her doctorate in 1997, she was a research associate at the University of Siegen.
 The title of her PhD thesis was "Variational Object-Oriented Programming Beyond Classes and Inheritance".
-From 1999 she was assistant professor for three years at Northeastern University.
-In 2002, she became Professor of Computer Science at the Department of Computer Science of TU Darmstadt.
-From 2014 to 2016 she was Vice President for Knowledge and Technology Transfer and then Vice President for Research at TU Darmstadt.
+From 1997 she was assistant professor for two years at Northeastern University in Boston (USA).
+In 2000, she joined TU Darmstadt, where she held a professorship in Computer Science.
+From 2013 to 2016, she was a visiting professor at Lancaster University (UK) and in 2022 at the University of Lugano (Switzerland).

-She is also a board member of ATHENE, the largest research center for IT security in Europe.

-Mira Mezini is married and has one daughter.
+Mira Mezini has held various university leadership positions.
+She was Dean of the Department of Computer Science from 2013 to 2014, before becoming Vice President for Knowledge and Technology Transfer at TU Darmstadt from 2014 to 2016.
+She then served as Vice President for Research and Innovation until 2019.
+Since 2019, she has represented TU Darmstadt on the executive board of the National Research Center for Applied Cybersecurity ATHENE.
+She is also a founding co-director of hessian.AI, the Hessian Center for Artificial Intelligence.
+In addition, Mezini is co-spokesperson for the Cluster of Excellence “Reasonable Artificial Intelligence” (RAI), which will start in 2026.